QuantEcon/QuantEcon.jl/docs/api/QuantEcon.md

 ##### Arguments

-- `k::Integer` : Number of probability vectors.
+- `k::Integer` : Size of each probability vector.
-- `m::Integer` : Size of each probability vectors.
+- `m::Integer` : Number of probability vectors.

 ##### Returns